FlashSystems/CheckUnits/README.md

 ## Dependencies
 This script does not have any dependencies besides `bash` and `systemd`.
-It was tests with bash 4.4 and systemd 239 but should work with older versions as well.
+It was tested with bash 4.4 and systemd 239 but should work with older versions as well.

 ## Usage
 Just clone or export the repository and call `checkunits.sh`.

+## Command line options
+`checkunits.sh` supports some command line options:

+### -p
+Report if the enabled/disabled state of the unit does not equal the preset state.

+### -c
+Report units that where stopped because they are in conflict with an other unit.

+### -i <Unit>
+Ignores the given unit.
+This option can be passed multiple times to ignore multiple units.

+### -s
+Disables the summary output if no remarks where shown.

 # How it works
 The script does some tests to make sure your current system state matches the systemd configuration.
 For all non transient systemd units the following checks are performed: